elimgoodman/elimgoodman.github.io/mesh/full-walthrough.md

 If we enter ```(runner.run)```, we'll see that the incorrect thing is shown.
 While this is a contrived example, we're going to use this as an opportunity to build ourselves a custom debugger.
 As usual, we'll be taking the very long way around.

 To do this, we need to explore what's happening behind the scenes when Mesh code is executed.
-As you may have seen above, we rely on a new kind of Mesh object to execute code: a **VM**.
+As you may have seen above, we rely on a special kind of Mesh object to execute code: a **VM**.
 Just as the Mesh *program* is represented as a Mesh object, and the Mesh *editor* is a Mesh object, so too is the VM that the program runs on represented as a Mesh object.

 You can think of a VM as a little abstract computer - it has some internal state and some connections to the outside world.
 Regular computers are connected to all sorts of IO devices - screens, keyboards, network connections, and so on.
 In Mesh, we represent these though another idea, called **channels**.